 There are two ways to run formulas on Ritchie :

-The default formulas execution method has been defined during the initialization step with the
+It’s good to reinforce that the default formulas execution method is defined during the initialization step with the

 rit set formula-runner

-To run a formula locally it is necessary to have the formula programming languages dependencies installed on the computer.
+To run a formula locally, it is necessary to have installed on your computer the formula programming languages dependencies used to create the formula.

 Example: a formula written in Node will need Node installed on the computer, so it will be able to run locally.